codepred/crud-java/README.md

 # crud-java
-Rest api for CRUD Iinfinite mobile project
+Rest api for CRUD Infinite-Tech Project

 <h1>How to run app:</h1>